Bartolo Portuondo

-Bartolome "Bartolo" Portuondo (August 24, 1893 – May 26, 1981) was a Cuban baseball infielder in the Cuban League and the U.S. Negro leagues.
+Bartolome Portuondo (August 24, 1893 – May 26, 1981) was a Cuban professional baseball infielder in the Cuban League and the U.S. Negro leagues.
 In Cuba he played from 1911/12 to 1926/27 with several teams, most notably Almendares.
 His American career lasted from 1915 to 1927; he played for the Cuban Stars (East), Cuban Stars (West), and the Kansas City Monarchs, among other teams.

 Portuondo's wife was a member of a wealthy white Cuban family.
 Their daughter Omara Portuondo became an internationally known singer.